Mordyfier/WordCounter/README.md

 javac Cloud.java
 ```

-The classes compiled thus may be ran without an argument (to used the sample
+The classes compiled thus may be ran without an argument (to use the sample
 text file provided):
 ```
 java WordCounter